archiesarrewood/coalesce-2023/pages/index.md

 ## About this site

-This is an open source site is written in SQL and markdown.
+This is an open source site, written in SQL and markdown.

 [View on GitHub](https://github.com/evidence-dev/coalesce-2023) | [Edit on GitHub](https://github.com/evidence-dev/coalesce-2023/edit/main/pages/index.md)